b-tocs/pyapi4abap/doc/expose_api.md

 # Expose the API to the internet

 The python based API service is running locally now.
-But a SAP system running in a data center can't use this.
+But a SAP system running in a data center can't use it.
 In this step the tool NGROK is used to expose the local api to the internet for testing issues.

 ## 1. Download